Preparation is the Key to Successful Content Planning

 This post doesn’t describe the actual creation of content for a site, from an SEO stance, but it does detail some of the content planning and steps that can be taken to help in the process.

 It also doesn’t discuss some of the technical aspects of SEO that should be planned upon to make a site easier to be found by search engines.
-But it does provide a number of questions that may make it easier for someone who is considering optimizing their site for search engines when they engage in content planning for the pages of their site.
+But it does provide several questions that may make it easier for someone who is considering optimizing their site for search engines when they engage in content planning for the pages of their site.

 - Find and use words that are important to your audience, and that they expect to see,